Scaliger: Reign of the Scaligeri in Verona 1259 - 1387, 1404

-His son Can Francesco attempted fruitlessly to recover Verona (1390).
-Guglielmo (1404), natural son of Cangrande II, was more fortunate: with the support of the people, he drove out the Milanese, but he died ten days thereafter, and Verona then submitted to Venice (1405).
+Later Scaligeri

 The last representatives of the Scaligeri lived at the imperial court and repeatedly attempted to recover Verona by the aid of popular uprisings.
 After the Scaligeri had been ousted, two self-proclaimed members of the family, Giulio Cesare della Scala (also known as Julius Caesar Scaliger) and his son Joseph Justus Scaliger, made a reputation as humanist scholars, though their relationship to the historic Scaliger family is disputed.
+Guglielmo's sons dispersed widely: Brunoro went to Germany, while Nicodemo followed an ecclesiastical career, becoming Bishop of Freising; most of the siblings died and were buried in Vienna.
+Paolo married Amalia von Frauenberg and founded the Bavarian von der Leiter branch of the family, which survived until 1598.

+Tombs

 The church of Santa Maria Antica in Verona is surrounded with the tombs (arche) of the Scaligeri in the form of Gothic shrines, or tempietti, enclosing their sarcophagi: Cangrande della Scala is memorialized with an equestrian statue; Cansignorio by a marble Gothic monument by Bonino da Campione, 1374.